gisrodri/report-automation/OneDrive/Área de Trabalho/report_automation/README.md

     **Important:** The `.env` file is included in `.gitignore` and should never be committed to the repository.

 ### 5. Prepare the Sample Data
-The scripts use a sample daily sales file.
-To generate it:
+The scripts in this project are designed to process a daily sales file.
+To generate the necessary sample data, this project uses the public **[Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce )** available on Kaggle.

+To create the sample file (`daily_sales_...csv`):

+1. Download the `olist_orders_dataset.csv` and `olist_order_payments_dataset.csv` files from the Kaggle dataset linked above.
-1. Place the Olist e-commerce datasets (`olist_orders_dataset.csv` and `olist_order_payments_dataset.csv`) inside the `notebooks/` directory.
+2. Place these two CSV files inside the `notebooks/` directory of this project.
-2. Run the Jupyter Notebook `notebooks/01-data-preparation.ipynb`.
-This will create the necessary `daily_sales_...csv` file inside the `data/` directory.
+3. Run the Jupyter Notebook `notebooks/01-data-preparation.ipynb`.

+This will generate the required sample file inside the `data/` directory, which the main scripts use as input.

 ---